ETHICAL FASHION – MY STORY

 Back at my atelier, I display all the pieces.
 Then I can close my eyes.
 Colors pass by me, and along with them, combinations, stories and emotions.
 I let my imagination flow, and the bag takes shape.

-My bags reflect a coup de Coeur and hopefully a statement from the people who use them.
-I would like them to last longer than others, and if my clients someday should fall out of love for them, that they become pieces for future fashion accessories.
+My bags are a coup de coeur for me to make and hopefully for people to wear and use.
+The bags are made to last forever but if my clients someday should fall out of love with them, they can become pieces for future fashion accessories.